The Devil's Game (novel)

 The Devil's Game is a novel by Poul Anderson published in 1980.

 Plot summary

-The Devil's Game is a novel in which seven people are brought together to play a high stakes game.
+The Devil's Game is a novel centered around seven people who were brought together to play in a high-stakes game.

 Reception

-Greg Costikyan reviewed The Devil's Game in Ares Magazine #6 and commented that "Anderson certainly has not let himself stagnate; indeed, his metamorphosis is all the more striking in a writer of settled style.
+Greg Costikyan reviewed The Devil's Game in Ares Magazine #6, and commented that "Anderson certainly has not let himself stagnate; indeed, his metamorphosis is all the more striking in a writer of settled style.
 It is to be devoutly desired that The Devil's Game receives the attention it deserves from the mainstream audience."